macvaz/modern-data-stack/README.md

 ### Initializing datalake

 Since this repo is for teaching purposes, a `.env file` is provided.
-The access keys are totally disposable and not used in any system.
+The provided access keys are totally disposable and not used in any system.
 For an easy setup, it's recommended to **keep that access keys unaltered to avoid changing the following configuration files**:
 * [HMS metastore-site.xml](docker/hive-metastore/conf/metastore-site.xml)
 * [spark-defaults.conf](docker/spark-iceberg/conf/spark-defaults.conf)
 * [trino catalog](docker/trinodb/conf/catalog/hms.properties)